jordles/notes/Postgres.md

   SELECT price FROM products WHERE department = 'Industrial' )

 -- Show the name of products that are more expensive than at least one product in the industrial department.

 SELECT name
 FROM products
 WHERE price > ANY (
   SELECT price FROM products WHERE department = 'Industrial' )

+--show the name of products that are more expensive than at least one product in the 'Industrial' department or at least one product in the 'Electronics' department.

+SELECT name, department, price
+FROM products
+WHERE price > ANY (
+  SELECT price FROM products WHERE department = 'Industrial' )
+OR price > ANY (
+  SELECT price FROM products WHERE department = 'Electronics' )

+-- aliases are required for correlated subqueries when using/referencing the same table -- show the name, department, and price of the most expensive product in each department

+-- method 1
+SELECT name, department, price
+FROM products
+WHERE price = ANY (
+  SELECT MAX(price) FROM products GROUP BY department )

+-- method 2
+SELECT name, department, price
+FROM products AS p1
+WHERE p1.price = ( -- reminder since conditions check every row, this acts like a loop SELECT MAX(price)
+  FROM products AS p2
+  WHERE p2.department = p1.department
+)

+-- without using a join or a group by, print the number of orders for each product

+-- method 1
+SELECT name, (
+  SELECT COUNT(*)
+  FROM orders
+  WHERE product_id = products.id;
+) AS order_count
+FROM products;

+SELECT name, order_count
+FROM products
+WHERE order_count = (
+  SELECT COUNT(*)
+  FROM orders
+  WHERE product_id = products.id;
+)
 ```